awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

 + For each interface endpoint, you can choose only one subnet per Availability Zone\.
 + Interface endpoints support the use of policies for services that support endpoint policies\.
 For information about the services that support policies, see [Controlling Access to Services with VPC Endpoints](vpc-endpoints-access.md)\.
 + Services may not be available in all Availability Zones through an interface endpoint\.
 To find out which Availability Zones are supported, use the [describe\-vpc\-endpoint\-services](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-vpc-endpoint-services.html) command or use the Amazon VPC console\.
 For more information, see [Creating an Interface Endpoint](#create-interface-endpoint)\.
-+ Availability Zones in your account might not map to the same locations as Availability Zones in another account; for example, your Availability Zone `us-east-1a` might not be the same location as `us-east-1a` for another account\.
-For more information, see [Region and Availability Zone Concepts](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-regions-availability-zones)\.
-When you create an interface endpoint, it's created in the Availability Zone for your account\.
++ When you create an interface endpoint, the endpoint is created in the Availability Zone that is mapped to your account and is independent from other accounts\.
+When the service provider and the consumer are in different accounts, see [Interface Endpoint Availability Zone Considerations](#vpce-interface-availability-zones) for information about how to use Availability Zone IDs to identify the interface endpoint Availability Zone\.
 + Each interface endpoint can support a bandwidth of up to 10 Gbps per Availability Zone by default\.
 Additional capacity may be added automatically based on your usage\.
 + If the network ACL for your subnet restricts traffic, you may not be able to send traffic through the endpoint network interface\.
 Ensure that you add appropriate rules that allow traffic to and from the CIDR block of the subnet\.
 + An interface endpoint supports TCP traffic only\.
 + Endpoints are supported within the same region only\.
 You cannot create an endpoint between a VPC and a service in a different region\.
-+ You cannot tag an endpoint\.
 + Endpoints support IPv4 traffic only\.
 + You cannot transfer an endpoint from one VPC to another, or from one service to another\.
 + You have a limit on the number of endpoints you can create per VPC\.
 For more information, see [VPC Endpoints](amazon-vpc-limits.md#vpc-limits-endpoints)\.